• Skip to primary navigation

 Why create something that can best be described as eating “molten lava”?
 Good question.
 People who eat super-hot peppers claim they get a pleasurable sensation after eating them – most likely because the body releases endorphins (feel-good chemicals) as a response to the pain of eating something so hot.

-This is also why chili peppers and capsaicin are popular ingredients in over the counter pain creams.
+This is also why chili peppers and capsaicin are popular ingredients in over-the-counter pain creams.
 When applied to the skin, the heat of the chili can bring on pain relief.
 So even if there are only a few people who will ever taste these ultra-hot peppers, many more can benefit from them.

 What’s the hottest pepper you’ve ever tried?
 Let me know in the comments.